wilseypa/warped2-models/models/forest/README.md

     + Peak threshold - the amount of heat the LP needs to reach before it starts to decay

 2. Starting the fire/simulation at a specific LP
-3. After a cell is ignited it increases in heat content unti it reaches a certain threshold
+3. After a cell is ignited it increases in heat content until it reaches a certain threshold
 4. Then the LP sets off an internal Peak event signifying that the fire is fully developed
 5. Now the LP is increasing the heat content in the 8 cells adjacent to it
 6. The LP continues to send out Radiation events to other cells until an internal event is